nicollyXD/nicollyXD/README.md

 - 👋 Hi, I’m @nicollyXD
-- 🌱 I’m currently learning
+- 🌱 I’m currently learn como criar um perfil aquii
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+-

 <!---
 nicollyXD/nicollyXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.